Massive Chord: The Easy Way

 We now have a solid chord layer.
 However, if we really want to take advantage of the entire spectrum, we need to add a support layer occupying the low mids.

 I will start off by dropping an instance of Massive on a new MIDI track.
-Then, writing out a bassline that supports the chords from part 1.
+Then, write out a bassline that supports the chords from part 1.
 Since there are only two chords, I’ll have the bassline consist simply of the root of each chord (G, Eb).
 It will be played in the same rhythm as the chords in the other layer.

 Now in Massive, I will start off by setting up the oscillator.
 In this case, I will use only one oscillator set to Drive 1 with all three parameters at the maximum setting.